 Buying Tickets for the Pompeii Excavation Site

 Everybody visiting the excavations of Pompeii needs a paper ticket irrespective of how or where a ticket voucher was purchased.
-Online tickets and mobile phone tickets must still be exchanged for a paper ticket – this is usually only possible at the Porta Marina entrance where a special fast lane is available for such voucher holders.
+Online tickets and mobile phone tickets must still be exchanged for a paper ticket.
+Depending on where the ticket was bought, it must be exchanged at the specific entrance mentioned on the ticket, where a special fast lane is available for such voucher holders.

 The basic ticket prices for Pompeii bought on-site are as follows – use these numbers to calculate any discount saving offers or convenience surcharges: